 Troubleshooting: It should only take a few minutes for the new device to appear in your dashboard, If your device still hasn't shown up on your dashboard after a few minutes, something has gone wrong.
 There's an extensive troubleshooting guide in the documentation, with lots of information on why this could be, but if you still can't get your device online, come on over to the forums where we’ll be able to help out.

 There are a few configuration options we need to set within balenaCloud in order for Pi-hole to run.
-The first is an application environment variable to set the timezone; we set this as an environment variable as it applies to both the
+We specify all of these as application environment variables.

 ||To inform both